-Innovations and Best Practice Award 2018 -Submissions will open on 2nd April, with a closing date of 25th May 2018
+Innovations and Best Practice Award 2018 -Submissions welcome!

 The CHA has been running an annual Innovations and Best Practice Programme since 2000, and during this time has given awards for 133 community hospital services across the UK.